-Cardi B straight-up owned this weekend in hip-hop.
-Her stellar debut album Invasion of Privacy dropped on Friday, one day before she took the Saturday Night Live stage, where she performed her two hit singles “Bodak Yellow” and “Bartier Cardi” along with her new record “Be Careful.”
+Cardi B's stellar debut album Invasion of Privacy dropped on April 6, one day before she took the Saturday Night Live stage where she performed her two hit singles "Bodak Yellow" and "Bartier Cardi," along with her latest record "Be Careful."
 She even shocked the world by showing off her baby bump, confirming months of pregnancy rumors.

 For avid hip-hop fans, there's no experience quite like catching your favorite artists live in concert, but the next best thing may be catching them in action on late-night TV from the comfort of your own home.
 While names like David Letterman, Arsenio Hall and Jay Leno have helped introduce hip-hop to late-night TV back in the 1990s, Jimmy Kimmel, Jimmy Fallon, Stephen Colbert and James Corden now reign supreme.
 And they're keeping their couches and stages open for today's biggest rappers.